How to Arrange a Home Loan from Mom and Dad

 Whether or not a home loan from your parents, other relatives, or friends is feasible depends on several factors, including:

-- how well-off your potential lender is and whether they have liquid assets to easily make the loan
+- how well-off your potential lender is and whether he or she has liquid assets with which to easily make the loan

 - how long you need to borrow the money for (if your parents need the loan repaid in five years when they’re ready to retire, a short repayment period may not work for you), and